sarahlai30/Machine-Learning-INDE-577/README.md

 ---

 ## **Overview**
 This repository contains a comprehensive collection of coursework completed during the **Data Science and Machine Learning** course.
-It features a wide range of machine learning techniques applied to real-world datasets, leveraging popular libraries such as **scikit-learn**, **Keras**, and **TensorFlow 2**.
+It features a wide range of machine learning techniques applied to real-world datasets, using libraries such as **scikit-learn**, **Keras**, and **tensorflow2**.

 ---